celesteh/SuperColliderCOC/sc-coc.md

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”
 * Refusal to explain or debate social justice concepts
-* Communicating in a ‘tone’ you don’t find congenial
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 ## Consequences of Unacceptable Behavior